daedalusdontknow/Joke-s-Web-System-old/README.md

-# Please don´t use this Version, there are Bugs, i need to fix, wait for release on 17.04.22, thanks
+# I Will continue on this Web system when some are using it or later in Summer, thank you for all this support

 # Joke-s-Web-System